luca-serra/neural-music-style-transfer/README.md

 # Neural Style Transfer
-Implementation of a music style transfer using DNN and GAN
+Implementation of a music style transfer tool using DNN and GAN